AndrewGibbs/PathFinder/docs/joss_paper/paper.md

 ### Ease of use

-Standard quadrature rules (midpoint rule, Gauss quadrature, etc) are easy to use, and many open-source implementations are available.
+Standard quadrature rules (midpoint rule, Gauss quadrature, etc.) are easy to use, and many open-source implementations are available.
 However, when applied to \eqref{eq:I}, such methods become prohibitively inefficient for large $\omega$.

 On the other hand, several methods exist for the efficient evaluation of oscillatory (large $\omega$) integrals such as \eqref{eq:I}; a thorough review is given in @DeHuIs:18.
 However, applying these methods often requires an expert understanding of the process and a detailed analysis of the integral, making such methods inaccessible to non-mathematicians.
 Even with the necessary mathematical understanding, models may require hundreds or thousands of oscillatory integrals to be evaluated, making detailed analysis of each integral highly challenging or impossible.